nicolasgrosfort/head-md-oracle-of-suits/code/2025-11-05/anachrony/README.md

 > _Backlog items sorted by priority_

-- Reduce the camera area
-- Improve gesture detection for button
+- Implement the loader for traveling
 - Implement the Cardodex (left and right screens)
+- Implement the Magnifier for intro
+- Implement the Planet animation for intro
 - Define how to show gestures to the user (onboarding ?)
+- Prototype the "Joker" sequence
+- Implement the Joker sequence
 - Write the facts about cards
 - Record video presentation

 ### Nice to have

 - Compose sound design
-- Prototype the "Introduction" sequence
-- Prototype the "Joker" sequence
-- Prototype the "Medieval Europe" sequence
+- Implement the "Medieval Europe" sequence
-- Prototype the "Ancient China" sequence
+- Implement the "Ancient China" sequence
-- Draw the "Edo "Japan" sequence
+- Prototype the "Edo "Japan" sequence
-- Prototype the "Edo Japan" sequence
+- Implement the "Edo Japan" sequence

 ### Done

+- ~~Reduce the camera area~~
+- ~~Improve gesture detection for button~~
 - ~~Define sound design approach~~
 - ~~Write PDF documentation~~
 - ~~Document installation process~~